-Although there is no formal appeal procedure against the JFTC's clearance by third parties under the AMA, there are two ways for third parties to submit complaints to the JFTC in the course of a merger review: one way is to notify the investigation bureau of the JFTC of a possible breach of the AMA;23 another is to submit complaints to the mergers and acquisitions division of the JFTC.
+Although third parties may file a lawsuit to ask the court to order the JFTC to issue a cease-and-desist order, the legal path to successfully do so is extremely narrow and does not merit a detailed explanation here.
+There are two ways for third parties to submit complaints to the JFTC in the course of a merger review: one way is to notify the investigation bureau of the JFTC of a possible breach of the AMA;21 and the other is to submit complaints to the mergers and acquisitions division of the JFTC.

 In addition, as stated in the Policies for Merger Review, in the event that a merger review moves on to Phase II, the JFTC will publicly invite opinions and comments from third parties.
-Public hearings can be held24 if deemed necessary, but they have been extremely rare to date.
-The JFTC sometimes conducts informal hearings with third parties, including competitors and customers, in the course of its review, as it did in the review of the MHI and Hitachi case (see Section II.i, supra).
+Public hearings can be held22 if deemed necessary, but they have been extremely rare to date.
+The JFTC sometimes conducts informal hearings with third parties, including competitors and customers, in the course of its review, as it did in the review of the Zimmer and Biomet case (see Section II.i, supra).